Skip to navigation menu Skip to content

 • We’re advancing PCD research for children and teens

-For over 15 years, Dr. Margaret Rosenfeld has been Seattle Children’s site investigator in the Genetic Disorders of Mucociliary Clearance (GDMCC) Consortium.
-Dr. BreAnna Kinghorn is also involved.
-The consortium is made up of eight clinical research sites across North America and is working to advance knowledge of PCD and other rare lung diseases.
-The consortium has identified many new genetic causes of PCD, standardized the approach to diagnosing PCD and characterized the changes over time in people with PCD.
-As part of the consortium, Seattle Children’s participated in the first multicenter clinical trial for PCD.
+Dr. Margaret Rosenfeld has been involved in PCD research for over 20 years as Seattle Children’s site investigator in the Genetic Disorders of Mucociliary Clearance (GDMCC) Consortium.
+Dr. BreAnna Kinghorn has been involved in PCD research for over 10 years, and is a GDMCC co-investigator.
+This multisite North American consortium is advancing knowledge of PCD and other rare lung diseases.
+The consortium has identified many new genetic causes of PCD, standardized the approach to diagnosing PCD, and characterized the changes over time in people with PCD.

 Services We Provide